| Curator | Talk, Workshop + Publication | Seventeen Gallery as part of London Design Festival|

 Is current discourse on design failing design?

-The Black Book Interview Project is an ongoing programme that aims to foster a culture of independent design critique, by creating various testing grounds for the praxis of design discourse to occur.
+The Black Book Interview Project was a daylong series of talks that explored a culture of independent design critique, by creating various testing grounds for the praxis of design discourse to occur.

 A selection of writers and designers were also invited to document the days events, responding to them through various modes and means, including live transcription, design writing, journalism, illustration and cartography.